PALANIVELAADHI/imaage_caption/README.md

 - **Repository Name**: Replace `yourusername/image-captioning` with your actual GitHub repository URL.
 - **Images Folder**: Assumes you’ll include an `Images` folder in the repo or document where users should place their images.
 - **License**: I’ve suggested MIT, but update it to your preferred license.

-Copy this into a `README.md` file in your GitHub repository.
-Let me know if you’d like to add more sections (e.g., screenshots, dataset info) or tweak anything!